jwwicks/Php.Services.TicketNetwork/README.md

 the functions.
 During testing you'll only be able to access the events for 'Wicked'.
 The tnsample.php and genericLib.php are code examples from the TicketNetwork supplied kit.
 They are not needed by this library of classes.
 The TN kit also includes the tnwsConstants.php.
-This library includes a slightly modified version of tnwsConstants.php so be carefull not to overwrite it.
-I have future plans to do away with it's use but for now I use the constants to initialize certain parameters.
+This library includes a slightly modified version of tnwsConstants.php so be careful not to overwrite it.
+I have future plans to do away with it but for now I use the constants to initialize certain parameters.

 Also during testing you won't be able to use the method GetEventPerformers since it